 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing protective orders.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Common Divorce Tactics

 Common Divorce Tactics that are used during divorce include actions that often cause one spouse to incur additional expenses or to become frustrated and concede to the other spouse’s request.

 California Conflict of Interest

 Creating a conflict of interest for a divorce attorney is one of many common divorce tactics and an effective way of limiting the other spouse’s availability to legal counsel or preventing them from gaining affordable legal services.
-Some attorneys are known for aggressive divorce tactics while others offer free consultation.
 All one spouse has to do is to meet with these attorneys (or their law firm) and share enough information to create an attorney-client relationship.
 Once done, that particular attorney (or firm) will be prohibited from representing the opposing spouse.

 Stall and Delay

 Common divorce tactics include the spouses who drags their feet in responding, request continuances, or otherwise create hardships that may postpone a routine divorce proceeding for months or even years.
 By repeatedly rescheduling court hearings and/or filing excessive motions and requests for evidence, one spouse can force your legal costs to skyrocket, while extending the time during which you must cover living expenses.
 The motivation for this common divorce tactic is the hope that the other spouse will run out of money and be forced to agree to an unfavorable settlement offer.